Calculating and projecting revenue growth are essential metrics to understanding the health of your business.

 - Outline a few standard methodologies for projecting revenue growth

 By the end of this article, you should better understand how to identify your revenue growth and have a solid framework to implement when you begin projecting your revenue growth rate.
+This guide is based on our experience as an app development agency, but applies to all business types from product businesses to productized services.

 What is revenue growth?